 With this instrument, you also have the option of purchasing a 2 to 3-year warranty, which will protect it from breakdowns, accidental damages, wear and tear, or failures, such as power surges or any sort of malfunction.

-The Hadean Acoustic-Electric Bass Ukulele is the best bass ukulele you’re likely to find.
+If you’re interested in buying a bass ukulele instead of a typical soprano or concert-size uke, the Hadean Acoustic-Electric Bass Ukulele is the best that you’re likely to find.
 It features a walnut body, with a rosewood fretboard and truss-rod adjustable neck, which allows you to easily finger notes and move across the neck effortlessly.

 This ukulele is slightly larger than most standard ukuleles, due to the increased tension on the thicker strings.
 This type of ukulele is different than most because it has the range of a standard bass guitar.